chriskirknielsen/2020/src/en/posts/breakout-container.md

 I did not in any way invent this concept, but I've seen methods out there with some `transform` to move the element back into place but that is not necessary, you can make it a lot easier with relative positioning.

 Say you have a `.container` class with a `max-width` value and `margin: 0 auto`.
-You can also add `overflow-x: hidden` to the `body` (or a main wrapper around your container that takes up 100% of the width) to help with breakout elements that might eat up extra space for the vertical scrollbar on some browsers/operating systems.
+You should also add `overflow-x: hidden` to the `body` (or a main wrapper around your container that takes up 100% of the width) to help with breakout elements that might eat up extra space for the vertical scrollbar on some browsers/operating systems.

 ```css
 .container {